-There are a few reasons why people with chronic pain wear a facade of wellbeing or mask their pain from others.
-Some of those reasons involve defense mechanisms and other reasons are very functional coping methods.
-The facade is therefore both necessary and carries with it some problems if someone with chronic pain is not careful.
+There are a few reasons why people with chronic pain wear a facade of well-being or mask their pain from others.
+Some of those reasons involve defence mechanisms and other reasons are very functional coping methods.
+The facade is, therefore, both necessary and carries with it some problems if someone with chronic pain is not careful.

 Be The MaskPeople with chronic pain understand that to a point wearing the facade helps be the facade.
 If you spend all your time focusing on your pain, talking about your pain, thinking about the pain then your life will be about the pain.
 Negativity within cultivates more negativity.
 It creates a heavyweight within and if in addition to the pain you must also deal with depression which means you are fighting twice the battle.
 Just as being around negative people who doubt your pain or cause you to stress making your pain more difficult to deal with.
 Therefore if you cultivate a persona that is can laugh and smile, be positive and joke while in pain it will diminish the power of the pain.
 To some extent, laughter is indeed the best medicine.
 You wear this facade in the workplace and you smile, joke around and laugh.
 Eventually, a bit of that facade becomes you and slowly a bit of the stress of bearing all that pain at work is lessened by wearing that persona.